 - Set up traffic management (TM) and mark out site

 - Mill out old surface course

 - Lay new surface course

 - Roll surface and allow it to go off

 - Mark out lining schedule on site

 - Remove TM and open road

-- Lining/studding may be carried out at a later date under mobile TM or lane closures
+- Lining/studding may be carried out at a later date under mobile TM or lane closures.

-The works are currently programmed to be completed within the 2022/2023 financial year (January 2023 to March 2023 inclusive).
-However, works may be delayed into the first half of the 2023/2024 financial year (April to November 2023 inclusive).
-Works are expected to be completed over two nights by utilising night-time working hours; however, changes in the programme may result in the need for day works.
-Traffic management (TM) is currently anticipated to consist of lane closures with 3-way temporary traffic lights and a 10mph convoy.
-However, if the programme changes, this may result in amendments to the exact TM requirements.
+The scheme is currently programmed to be completed within the first half of the 2023/2024 financial year, with a proposed start date of 09/07/2023.
+However, works may be delayed into the latter half of the 2023/2024 financial year (September 2023 to March 2024 inclusive).
+Works are expected to be completed over four nights, operating between the hours of 19:00 and 07:00; however, changes in the programme may result in the need for day works.

+Traffic management (TM) is still to be confirmed however it is anticipated that this will consist of single lane closures facilitated by 2-way temporary traffic lights (TTLs) and a convoy system.
+If the programme changes, this may result in amendments to the exact TM requirements.
 Where required, alternative pedestrian routes will be included in the TM setup.